Frank Shaughnessy: Baseball

 Shaughnessy had brief Major League baseball appearances with the Washington Senators in 1905 and the Philadelphia Athletics in 1908.

-Shaughnessy was a minor league manager for 19 years between 1909–1936, compiling a 1148–1012 record.
-He was General Manager of the Montreal Royals from 1932–1934, and a coach for the Detroit Tigers in 1928.
-He served as President of the International League from 1936–1960, and invented a playoff system known as the Shaughnessy playoffs.
+Shaughnessy was a minor league manager for 19 years between 1909 and 1936, compiling a 1148–1012 record.
+He was General Manager of the Montreal Royals from 1932 to 1934, and a coach for the Detroit Tigers in 1928.
+He served as President of the International League from 1936 to 1960, and invented a playoff system known as the Shaughnessy playoffs.
 In, 1947, he was inducted in the International League Hall of Fame, and in 1953 he was presented with the King of Baseball award given by Minor League Baseball.

 Football

 He introduced the option play to American football while coaching at Yale University and Cornell University.
 He also was football and baseball coach at Clemson University, and football coach at Washington and Lee University.

 Shaughnessy was the first professional coach hired in Canadian university football and his full-time appointment at Montreal's McGill University in 1912 was not well received by the other teams in the league.

 In each of his first two years, McGill won the Yates Cup football championship.
-He coached McGill to a 34-34-2 regular season record in 17 seasons.
+He coached McGill to a 34–34–2 regular season record in 17 seasons.
 The 34 victories stood until 1979 as the most by a McGill football coach.

 Shaughnessy played baseball during the summer in Ottawa, where he met his wife.
 He became involved in Ottawa sports, and was coach of the Ottawa Rough Riders for the 1915 season.

-A football innovator, Shaughnessy introduced the forward pass to Canadian university football when McGill played Syracuse University in an experimental game held on November 5, 1921 at Percival Molson Memorial Stadium in Montreal.
+A football innovator, Shaughnessy introduced the forward pass to Canadian university football when McGill played Syracuse University in an experimental game held on November 5, 1921, at Percival Molson Memorial Stadium in Montreal.
 In spite of this, the forward pass was not officially allowed in Canadian football rules until 1929.
 He was the first football coach in Canada to introduce "X" and "Y" strategic formations and "secondary defence".

-In 1969, the Shaughnessy Cup was first presented for local football supremacy between McGill and Loyola College.
-Since 1975, the Cup has been fought for in an annual challenge match between McGill and Concordia University.
+In 1969, the Shaughnessy Cup was first presented for the rivalry between McGill and Loyola College.
+Since 1975, the Cup has been fought for between McGill and Concordia University.

 Shaughnessy was inducted as a builder into the Canadian Football Hall of Fame in 1963, the Canadian Baseball Hall of Fame in 1983, its inaugural induction year, and the McGill University Sports Hall of Fame in 1997.

 Ice hockey

 While living in Ottawa, Shaughnessy served from 1914 until 1916 as the manager of the Ottawa Senators.

-Shaughnessy coached the McGill women's hockey team and was appointed men's hockey coach in 1919, guiding the Redmen to a 61-56-2 record until stepping down in 1927.
+Shaughnessy coached the McGill women's hockey team and was appointed men's hockey coach in 1919, guiding the Redmen to a 61–56–2 record until stepping down in 1927.
 The 61 victories established a McGill record and since then, has only been surpassed by four other McGill hockey coaches.